iterative/dvc.org/content/blog/2021-06-25-june-21-community-gems.md

 Yes!
 You can just re-run `dvc push` and it will only upload the missing files.

-It might be a little slow than you would expect because DVC has to do some checks to make sure that the other files were uploaded successfully before, but as far as the actual data transfer goes, only the missing files will be uploaded.
+It might be a little slower than you would expect because DVC has to do some checks to make sure that the other files were uploaded successfully before, but as far as the actual data transfer goes, only the missing files will be uploaded.